arduino/help-center-content/content/Software and Downloads/Upload/Error-avrdude-when-uploading.md

 An error occurred while uploading the sketch
 ```

 Make sure you have [selected the right board and port](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) correct board under _Tools > Board_ and  _Tools > Port_.
-In particular, this error can occur when uploading to an Arduino Uno Rev3 or classic, when having _megaAVR Boards > Arduino Uno WiFi Rev2_ as the selected board.
+In particular, this error can occur when uploading to an Arduino UNO Rev3 or classic, when having _megaAVR Boards > Arduino Uno WiFi Rev2_ as the selected board.

 ---